yuxshao/learn-gamedev/Introduction to Game Development.md

 ![Sprite Editor](../images/shooter/sprite_editor.png)

-Save and close the editor and properties window--you're done with this sprite.
+Save and close the editor and properties window&mdash;you're done with this sprite.
 Try to add another sprite to represent the player's bullets!
 A graphic is provided.

 A background is similar.
 Create a background resource (right-click the folder or click ![New Background](../images/shooter/new_back.png)) and try to navigate the program to load our provided background or draw your own backdrop for our ultimate space battle.
 Bonus points if it tiles!